City guerrilla in the old fortress

 For Russia, the “Kurdish project” is also interesting.
 And here the important task is to intercept the strategic initiative from the United States, not to allow American diplomacy to completely “crush” the Kurdish national movement and put it at the service of American interests in the region.
 Moreover, the current situation in the Russian-Turkish relations suggests, as a logical continuation, the transition of Russia to rendering real assistance to the Kurdish national movement.
 If earlier, not wanting to spoil relations with the “ally” Turkey (although what, if you recall the events in the North Caucasus of 1990-2000-s, is it our ally?), Russia was not in a hurry to openly show its sympathy for the Kurdish national movement, now for this - the most opportune moment.
 It is known that 10 February 2016 in Moscow should open an official representative office of Syrian Kurdistan.
 Representatives of the Ministry of Foreign Affairs of the Russian Federation and leaders of leading political parties of the country were invited to the opening ceremony of the representative office.
 The representation will legally have the status of a public organization, but in fact it will perform the functions of a diplomatic representation.
 By the way, the creation of the representative office did not come as a surprise - as early as the fall of 2015, the intention was voiced by the delegation of the Syrian Kurdistan who visited Moscow.
 Considering that the Democratic Union’s leading party in the Syrian Kurdistan region is ideologically and practically oriented towards the Kurdistan Workers ’Party and maintains close ties with the latter, the opening of the representative office will also demonstrate Russia's position on the modern Turkish leadership.
 However, Russia has always advocated the active participation of Syrian Kurds in the peace process.
 The Turkish government is against the negotiations with the Syrian Kurds, which makes every effort to ensure that the Syrian Kurds, who are closely associated with the Kurdistan Workers' Party, do not become a full-fledged subject of the negotiation process at the international level.
 According to the Deputy Minister of Foreign Affairs of the Russian Federation Gennady Gatilov, Russia "is making every effort to connect (the Syrian Kurds) to the inter-Syrian talks."
 In addition to Moscow, it also became known about the upcoming opening of diplomatic missions of the Syrian Kurdistan in France, Germany and Switzerland.
 Of course, this will also cause an extremely negative reaction from the Turkish side.

 It should also be recalled that at the end of December last 2015, the leader of the Democratic Party of the Peoples of Turkey Selahattin Demirtas visited Moscow.
 This charismatic young politician is the leader of Turkey’s left and pro-Kurdish party, the largest in Turkey.
 He has always held positions markedly opposition to Erdogan.
 So it is now - Demirtas criticizes Turkey’s position on the Syrian conflict, negatively assesses the attack on the Russian plane and the deterioration of relations with Russia.
 At the same time, although Demirtas emphasizes that his party is not related to the PKK, this is done, apparently, in order to prevent possible consequences in the form of a party ban by the Turkish authorities (and such voices are already heard from the far right side Turkish political spectrum).
 In fact, it is the activists of the Democratic Party of Peoples who form the basis of the mass peaceful protests that are carried out throughout Turkey against the policy of Erdogan and in support of the Kurdish people.
 Needless to say, Demirtaş’s visit to Moscow, which was received at a very high level, meant that Russia wanted to cooperate with the Turkish opposition.
 The real opposition in Turkey is the left and the Kurds, as a rule, as a single bloc.
 That is what the party headed by Demirtaş represents.
 The official reason for the arrival of Demirtas in Moscow was the opening of the Society of Kurdish Businessmen.
 This is another nuance.
 As is known, the economic sanctions imposed by Russia against Turkey seriously hit the Turkish business.
 Accordingly, according to the business that was kept by ethnic Kurds, because, despite their national affiliation and political sympathies, in legal terms they remain citizens of Turkey.
 Meanwhile, many Kurdish businessmen are sponsors of Kurdish national organizations, including the Kurdistan Workers' Party, the Democratic Union of Syrian Kurdistan.
 A blow to their economic positions is a blow to the supply of Kurdish organizations in the Middle East, which in turn is unprofitable for Russia.
 Therefore, the distinction between Turkish and Kurdish business has become an urgent task for Russia.
 But if Russia creates special conditions for Kurdish businessmen, then in fact this will also mean her favorable attitude towards the Workers' Party of Kurdistan.
 In any case, the growth of confrontation with the Kurds has already plunged entire areas of Turkey into a civil war.
 Given the large number of Kurdish populations in other regions of the state, it is possible that, following the south-east, cities in the central or western parts of Turkey may seriously flare up.
 Much depends on the nature of military supplies.
 If more serious weapons, including mine explosives, light artillery, anti-tank complexes, fall into the hands of the Workers Party of Kurdistan, the civil war in the south-east of the country will become much more ambitious.
-It is not excluded that the Erdogan government will “get stuck” in it for a long time, which can also be the beginning of the end of the political regime that exists in modern Turkey.

 For Russia, the support of the Kurdish national movement can be an adequate response to the anti-Russian policy of the Erdogan regime.
 It is through stepping up the Kurdish national movement that it is possible not only to achieve such tasks as the self-determination of Turkish Kurds, the protection of Syrian Kurdistan from the threat from terrorist organizations, but also to significantly influence the political regime in Turkey.
 "Tied up" in an armed confrontation with the detachments of the Kurdistan Workers' Party, the Turkish government will no longer have enough resources to support, at least so serious, the militants in Syria.